ultranoise/digital-lutherie/README.md

 # Pure Data Cheatsheet

-  * Drag-&-Drop patch into the browser
+  * Create a new project and directly Drag-&-Drop Pd patch into the browser

-  * Requirements:
+  * Requirements for a patch to compile:

   	1) _main.pd is the top level patch
   	2) Remove any render.cpp from the project folder

   * AUDIO IN/OUT: **[adc~ 1 2] [dac~ 1 2]**